microsoft/vscode-docs/docs/containers/bridge-to-kubernetes-aks.md

 MetaDescription: Learn how to use Bridge to Kubernetes to connect your development computer to an AKS Kubernetes cluster
 ---

-# Use Bridge to Kubernetes with Visual Studio Code
+# Use Bridge to Kubernetes with Visual Studio Code and AKS

 In this tutorial, you'll use a specific AKS sample microservices web app to learn how to use Bridge to Kubernetes to debug locally in a single pod that's part of an Azure Kubernetes Service (AKS) cluster.

 ## Before you begin

-This guide uses the [Bike Sharing sample application][bike-sharing-github] to demonstrate connecting your development computer to a Kubernetes cluster running in Azure Kubernetes Service (AKS).
+This guide uses the [Bike Sharing sample application][bike-sharing-github] to demonstrate connecting your development computer to a Kubernetes cluster running in AKS.
 If you already have your own application running on a Kubernetes cluster, see [Develop with Kubernetes](bridge-to-kubernetes.md).
 If you are using another cluster, such as MiniKube running locally, see [Use Bridge to Kubernetes with MiniKube](/docs/containers/minikube.md).

 ### Prerequisites